-- Complying with the Rule of 6 unless exemptions apply (please see The Rule of 6 and Exemptions section above). - Wearing a face covering indoors, where you are required to do so by law. - Washing/sterilising your hands frequently. - Avoiding touching your face.
+- Complying with the group size restrictions applicable to the venue unless exemptions apply (please see the 'Permitted Group Sizes' section above). - Wearing a face covering indoors, where you are required to do so by law. - Washing/sterilising your hands frequently. - Avoiding touching your face. - No application of saliva or sweat to the ball. - Not to shout or sing. - To bring your own playing equipment (including helmet). - To bring your own balls if you are in a Tier 2 area and you are participating in a 1:1 net session where a bowler from one household is bowling to a batter from another household. - To maintain social distancing of 2 m. - To always watch the batter(s) in the nets.

-- No application of saliva, or sweat to the ball. - Not to shout or sing. - To bring your own playing equipment (including helmet). - To maintain social distancing of 2m. - To always watch the batter(s) in the nets. - To listen to the coach and follow their instructions.
+• To listen to the coach and follow their instructions.